Vheey77/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 (6) A function that draws a straight line in the terminal (7) A function that draws a diagonal line on the terminal (8) A function that prints a square
+(9) A program that prints the numbers 0 to 100 but wit fizz buzz inbetween